-Sonam Kapoor Says She Is Ready To Do Munna Bhai 3 But There's Condition!
+Sonam Kapoor Says She Is Ready To Do Munna Bhai 3 But There's A Condition!

 Recently, there were reports about Sonam Kapoor being a part of the much-awaited Munna Bhai 3.
 There was a strong buzz in the media about the actress being approached by the makers to star in the film.
 It was being said that producer Vidhu Vinod Chopra is so bowled over by Sonam's performance in Ek Ladki Ko Dekha Toh Aisa Laga that he is planning to team up with her for this film.